0xjmux/ESP-PROG-Adapter/README.md

 </p>

 ## How to Use
-* To make using these in your projects as easy as possible, I've created a mini project library with Symbols under `ESP-EZ-Debug-KicadLib`.
+* To make using these in your projects as easy as possible, I've created a Kicad library under `ESP-EZ-Debug-KicadLib/`.
 * These schematic symbols follow the [standard pinouts](https://github.com/SimonMerrett/SOICbite/tree/master?tab=readme-ov-file#pin-assignment) for each connector and are designed to be as self-explanatory as possible.
-There's an image example of connector wiring below, along with `UsageExamples.kicad_sch` which lets you directly copy and paste into your designs.
+There's an image example of connector wiring below, along with `UsageExamples.kicad_sch` so you can directly copy and paste into your designs.
-    * My symbols were originally just in my personal collection of Kicad symbols and footprints, which can be found here -  [jmux-kicad-things](https://github.com/0xjmux/jmux-kicad-things).

-> ![NOTE]
+> [!NOTE]
 > For information on installing and using the Kicad library, see [ESP-EZ-Debug-KicadLib/README.md](ESP-EZ-Debug-KicadLib/)

 <p align="center">